matan230g/video-analysis-hand-counter/README.md

-# Zoom Mettings Video Analaysis
+# Zoom Meetings Video Analysis

 Zoom Mettings Video Analaysis is a Python 3 programe for analysis zoom metting video of hand counter.
 The propse is to ask question of the particepants on zoom metting and to analysis the answer by hand gesture that show in the video